CarmineOptions/konoha/docs/src/proposals.md

 # Proposals

 The core of Konoha are proposals.
-This is one of the two components (the other being [upgrades](upgrades.md) that should be mixed into every deployed instance.
+This is one of the two components (the other being [upgrades](upgrades.md)) that should be mixed into every deployed instance.

 ## Constants

-To propose a proposal, you need 1/200 of the total supply of the voting token.
+To propose a proposal, you need voting power equivalent to 1/200th of the total supply of voting tokens.

-By default, it takes a week for a proposal to pass.
+By default, proposals have a one-week voting period

 Both values are adjustable in `constants.cairo`.